 Wearing toxin-free clothing is just as important as eating a natural diet and using chemical-free skincare products.
 After all, our skin is in contact with clothes almost every hour of the day!
 Chemical free clothing is not only healthier for the skin (especially children's), but less harmful to the environment and easier to recycle.

 Now you may be wondering which clothes might contain toxins and how you can avoid these items from ending up in your closet.
-We’ve asked ourselves the very same question – and did the research for you!
-In this article, we show you how to recognise chemical free clothing and give you a guide to the most important sustainability certifications.
+We've asked ourselves the very same question – and did the research for you!
+In this article, we show you how to recognize non toxic clothes and give you a guide to the most important sustainability certifications in the fashion industry.

 What should I look out for when buying clothes?

 A simple rule of thumb to get you started: trust your nose and take a decent sniff of a piece before buying it.
-Are you hit by a strong chemical scent?
-Well, then it’s better to leave the item on the rack!
+Are you hit by a harsh chemicals´ scent?
+Well, then it's better to leave the item on the rack!
 A neutral smell?
 Good sign!
 Next, check if the washing instructions state "non-ironing" or "wrinkle-resistant."
-Even though it sounds like a helpful instruction, these pieces might contain synthetic fibers or toxins which aren’t so kind to your skin.
+Even though it sounds like a helpful instruction, these pieces might contain synthetic fibers or toxins which aren't so kind to your skin.

 The washing instructions can also tell you the composition of the fibers.
 This tells you what your clothes are actually made of.
-There are several different types of fibres:
+There are several different types of fibers:

-The best choice to protect yourself from chemicals, as well as protecting the environment, is to choose natural fibres derived from plants.
+The best choice to protect yourself from chemicals, as well as protecting the environment, is to choose well made garments with natural fibres and fabrics derived from plants which are to be known as sustainable materials.
 Synthetic fibers like Polyester, Acryl or Elastane may give clothes some elasticity or make them less wrinkly.
 But just to give one example, Polyester is made from petroleum, which releases harmful emissions during manufacturing and easily irritates sensitive skin.
 It's definitely better to iron clothes a little more often, than to choose a T-shirt made from synthetic fibres!

 As soon as several types of fibres are mixed together, it becomes practically impossible to recycle the item of clothing in question.
 But even before that, there is damage done to the environment.
 As synthetic fibres are water-soluble and can enter our groundwater in the form of microplastic.
 But there is good news!
 You can prevent microplastic particles from dissolving whilst washing, by using a natural wash bag.